 Aspiring writers often imagine, “Once I have a book published, people will listen to me.”
 That’s exactly backwards.
 Like every publisher and editor I know, I am looking for people who are already having an impact.
 They are writing blog posts that a lot of people read, share, and subscribe to.
 They are connecting and engaging with large numbers of people on social media.
 They are speaking at events large and small, far and wide.
-They are not waiting for readers, listeners, and followers to come to them, they are already engaging with people about their genre and topic.
+They are not waiting for readers, listeners, and followers to come to them; they are already engaging with people about their genre and topic.

-Fiction: contemporary, historical, mystery, romance, suspense, thriller.
-Selected children’s books.
+Fiction: contemporary, historical, mystery, romance, suspense, thriller

 As a rule, I will not be looking at:

 I’m not interested in “one-and-done” authors.
-If you have just one book in you, then I wish you well, but I am not the right person to help you get it published.
+If you have only one book in you, then I wish you well; but I am not the right person to help you get it published.
 I’m looking for writers who have already begun investing in the lifelong task of writing what matters and finding fresh and innovative ways to convey an idea and reach an audience.
 I’m looking for writers who are teachable, who study their craft, and are willing to accept criticism and correction.
 I’m looking for writers who love words, phrases, and sentences.
-I’m looking for writers who are reading widely in their genre, who invite thorough critique, and will never use the awareness and appreciation of their strengths as an excuse not to work on their weaknesses.
-I’m looking for writers who are attending writers’ conferences to educate themselves, network with others, and get better and better at proposals and pitches.
+I’m looking for writers who are reading widely in their genre, who invite thorough critique, and who will never use the awareness and appreciation of their strengths as an excuse not to work on their weaknesses.
+I’m looking for writers who are attending writers conferences to educate themselves, network with others, and get better and better at proposals and pitches.

 You thought I was going to insert another “I” word here, right?
 Tough.
 Because I am not looking for predictability.
-I am not looking for the next C. S. Lewis, Max Lucado, Beth Moore, or Francine Rivers.
-They are all wonderful writers, but I’m looking for ideas and writing so fresh that it could never be confused with another writer.
+I am not looking for the next C. S. Lewis, Max Lucado, Priscilla Shirer, or Francine Rivers.
+They are all wonderful writers, but I’m looking for ideas and writing so fresh it could never be confused with another writer.
 I want to see book proposals that surprise me and delight me.
 I want to represent writers who can flat write.
 Who can transport me.
 And who will do it again and again.